Pat Fitzsimons

-Pat Fitzsimons (born December 15, 1950) is an American professional golfer who has played on the PGA Tour and the Nike Tour.
+Pat Fitzsimons (born December 15, 1950) is an American professional golfer.
+He played on the PGA Tour.

 Career

 In 1950, Fitzsimons was born in Coos Bay, Oregon.
 He attended the University of Oregon.
-He turned professional in 1971.

-Fitzsimons had eleven top-10 finishes in official PGA Tour events including a win at the 1975 Glen Campbell-Los Angeles Open.
-His career year was 1975 when he received Golf Digests Most Improved Golfer award and was named Oregon's pro athlete of the year.
+In 1971, Fitzsimons turned professional.
+He had eleven top-10 finishes in official PGA Tour events including a win at the 1975 Glen Campbell-Los Angeles Open.
+His career year was also in 1975 when he received Golf Digests "Most Improved Golfer" award and was named Oregon's pro athlete of the year.
 His best finish in a major championship was T-9 at the 1975 U.S. Open.
-He lived in Prineville, Oregon during much of his regular career.

-Fitzsimons played some on the Nike Tour during his late forties to prepare for the Champions Tour.
+Fitzsimons played some on the Nike Tour during his late forties to prepare for the Senior PGA Tour.
 His best finish in a Nike Tour event was a T-5 at the 1995 NIKE Tri-Cities Open.
-After reaching the age of 50 in December 2000, he began play on the Champions Tour but with very limited success.
+After reaching the age of 50 in December 2000, he began play on the Senior PGA Tour but with very limited success.

 Fitzsimons works with Bobby Walzel and Bunky Henry at GolfQuest, a Houston-based company which organizes corporate golf retreats.
 He also works as a teaching pro at The Palms Golf Club in La Quinta, California.

 Personal life

-Fitzsimons lives in the greater San Diego area and has two sons.
+Fitzsimons lived in Prineville, Oregon during much of his regular career.
+He now lives in the San Diego County, California.

+Fitzsimons is married to Annette and has two sons.